sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 * Scale Example:
     - T1 per cluster: 8
     - DPU per T1: 4
-    - ENI per DPU: 32
+    - ENI per DPU: 64
     - HA Scaling factor: 2
-    - Total ENI's in this Cluster:  (8 * 4 * 32) / 2 = 512
+    - Total ENI's in this Cluster:  (8 * 4 * 64) / 2 = 1024
-    - ENI's hosted on a T1: 128
+    - ENI's hosted on a T1: 256
-    - Number of ACL Rules:  128 * (2 * 2) + (512 - 128) * 2 = 1280
+    - Number of ACL Rules:  256 * (2 * 2) + (1024 - 256) * 2 = 2560

 ### Phase 1 ###

-- Only HaMgrd will make decision on where to route the packet and write to ENI_DASH_FORWARD_TABLE table
+- Only HaMgrd will make decision on where to route the packet and write to DASH_ENI_FORWARD_TABLE table
 - Orchagent will only process the primary endpoint and translate the requirement into ACL Rules
 - Orchagent should also program ACL Rules with Tunnel termination entries
 - No BFD sessions are created to local DPU or the remote DPU.

-ENI_DASH_FORWARD_TABLE schema is available here https://github.com/r12f/SONiC/blob/user/r12f/ha2/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md#2321-dash_eni_forward_table
+DASH_ENI_FORWARD_TABLE schema is available here https://github.com/r12f/SONiC/blob/user/r12f/ha2/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md#2321-dash_eni_forward_table

 ### Phase 2 ###